Discover Jesus \ Events \The Last Supper

 The Alpheus twins brought out the bread and wine, along with the bitter herbs and dried fruit paste, for the next course of the Last Supper.
 The apostles ate in silence for a few minutes, but Jesus' cheerful demeanor soon drew them into conversation, and the meal proceeded as if nothing unusual had happened to disturb the good cheer and social harmony of this exceptional occasion.

-After some time had passed during the second course of the meal, Jesus surveyed them and said, "I've already expressed how much I wanted to have this supper with you.
-Knowing how the evil forces of darkness have conspired to bring about the death of the Son of Man, I decided to have this supper with you in this secret chamber and one day before the Passover, since I won't be with you by this time tomorrow night.
-I've repeatedly told you that I must return to the Father.
-Now my time has come, but it wasn't necessary for one of you to betray me into the hands of my enemies."
+After some time had passed during the second course of the meal, Jesus surveyed them and said, "I have told you how much I desired to have this supper with you, and knowing how the evil forces of darkness have conspired to bring about the death of the Son of Man, I determined to eat this supper with you in this secret chamber and a day in advance of the Passover since I will not be with you by this time tomorrow night.
+I have repeatedly told you that I must return to the Father.
+Now has my hour come, but it was not required that one of you should betray me into the hands of my enemies."

-Upon hearing this, the twelve, who had already been stripped of much of their self-assertiveness and confidence by the foot washing parable and the Master's subsequent discourse, looked at one another in dismay and asked hesitantly, "Is it me?"
+Upon hearing this, the twelve, who had already been stripped of much of their self-assertiveness and confidence by the foot washing parable and the Master's subsequent discourse, looked at one another in dismay and asked hesitantly, "Is it I?"

 When Judas heard these words, he got up from the table and quickly left the room, going out into the night to do what he had planned to do.
 When the other apostles saw Judas leave quickly after Jesus spoke to him, they thought he had gone to get something else for the supper or run some other errand for the Master, as they assumed he still had the money bag.